-Enter the net amount of chargeable gains from TC 2 on which you must pay Capital Gains Tax for the year ended 5 April 2023, excluding any amount shown in boxes 5.17 (gains to which Business Asset Disposal Relief (previously Entrepreneurs' Relief) applies) and 5.17A (gains to which Investors' Relief applies).
+box 5.16 Enter the net amount of chargeable gains from TC 2 on which you must pay Capital Gains Tax for the year ended 5 April 2024, excluding any amount shown in boxes 5.17 (gains to which Business Asset Disposal Relief applies) and 5.17A (gains to which Investors' Relief applies).

-box 5.17 Enter the amount of chargeable gains accruing on which you must pay Capital Gains Tax for the year ended 5 April 2023 that qualify for Business Asset Disposal Relief (previously Entrepreneurs' Relief) but excluding gains deferred from before 23 June 2010.
+box 5.17 Enter the amount of chargeable gains accruing on which you must pay Capital Gains Tax for the year ended 5 April 2024 that qualify for Business Asset Disposal Relief but excluding gains deferred from before 23 June 2010.

-box 5.17A Enter the amount of chargeable gains accruing on which you must pay Capital Gains Tax for the year ended 5 April 2023 that qualify for Investors' Relief.
+box 5.17A Enter the amount of chargeable gains accruing on which you must pay Capital Gains Tax for the year ended 5 April 2024 that qualify for Investors' Relief.
 You can find more information in Helpsheet 308 'Investors' Relief'.
 Go to www.gov.uk and search for 'HS308'.